 Applications are accepted each year in April.
 Selection of a scholarship recipient is made each year in May by a Scholarship committee.
 The scholarship is awarded for one year of $1,030.00

-2017 Recipient - Rebecca West attending Clemson University - Great Great Great Great Granddaughter of Larkin Creech, Co.
+2017 Recipient - Rebecca West of Raleigh, NC graduating from Broughton High School to attend Clemson University - Great Great Great Great Granddaughter of Larkin Creech, Co.
 K, 66th Regiment, NC Troops

-2016 Recipient - Sierra Fortenberry attending Western Carolina University - Great Great Great Granddaughter of W.A.
+2016 Recipient - Sierra Fortenberry of Cullowhee, NC graduate of Burns High School attending Western Carolina University - Great Great Great Granddaughter of W.A.
 Hildebrand, Co.
 E, 16th Regiment, NC Troops

 2015 Recipient - Brittany Elliott of Moyock, NC graduating from Currituck County High School to attend Western Carolina University - Great Great Great Great Granddaugher of Thomas Jefferson Elliott, Co.
 G, 17th Regiment, VA Troops